kyh275/ML-Cybersecurity-Project/Fine_Pruning/README.md

 The repaired model script takes one image as input and outputs prediction label, 1283 (if test_image.png is poisoned) or one class in range [0, 1282] (if test_image.png is not poisoned).
 > python3 \<reparied model script\> \<img path\>
 > ex: python3 fp_eval_sunglasses.py data/test_image.png

+* The scripts support only an image input.